Projections of del Pezzo surfaces and Calabi--Yau threefolds: Introduction

 \section{Introduction}

-A Calabi-–Yau threefold is an irreducible projective threefold with Gorenstein singularities, trivial canonical class such that the intermediate cohomologies of its structure sheaf are all trivial ($h^i(X,\mathcal{O}_X) = 0$ for $0 < i < \dim(X)$).
+A Calabi--Yau threefold is an irreducible projective threefold with Gorenstein singularities, trivial canonical class such that the intermediate cohomologies of its structure sheaf are all trivial ($h^i(X,\mathcal{O}_X) = 0$ for $0 < i < \dim(X)$).
 The aim of this work is to extend and complement the results obtained in \cite{K} and \cite{KK}.
 Considering projections of del Pezzo surfaces, we find new examples of smooth Calabi--Yau threefolds with Picard group of rank $1$.
-Note that these threefolds of low degree are non-toric (see \cite{BB}) and are interesting from the point of view of the Picard--Fuchs equations and mirror symmetry (see \cite{ED}).
-Recall that it is not known whether there are a finite number of families of Calabi--Yau threefolds with Picard group of rank $1$.
+Note that these threefolds of low degree are not complete intersection in toric varieties (see \cite{BB}) and are interesting from the point of view of the Picard--Fuchs equations and mirror symmetry (see \cite{BCKS}, \cite{CC}, \cite{CD}, \cite{COGP}, \cite{ED} and Remark \ref{re}).
+In particular it is an open problem to find their mirror families (or at leat a candidate for the Picard-Fuchs equation of the mirror).
+Recall that it is not known whether there are a finite number of families of Calabi--Yau threefolds; however there are evidences in \cite{ED} that there is a finite number of examples with Picard group of rank $1$.
+It is conjectured that all the Calabi--Yau threefold should be obtained by geometric transitions starting from Calabi--Yau threefolds with Picard group of rank $1$ (or primitive Calabi--Yau threefolds) see \cite{Re}, \cite{G}, and \cite{Ro}.
+Recall also that different constructions of families of Calabi--Yau threefolds where considered in \cite{BK}, \cite{CD}, \cite{CS}, \cite{D}, \cite{Lee1}, \cite{T} see the table in Appendix \ref{A1}.